Hydrometallurgy: Leaching

-In heap leaching processes, crushed (and sometimes agglomerated) ore is piled in a heap which is lined with an impervious layer.
-Leach solution is sprayed over the top of the heap, and allowed to percolate downward through the heap.
+In heap leaching, crushed (and sometimes agglomerated) ore is piled in a heap on top of an impervious sheet.
+Leach solution is sprayed over the top of the heap and allowed to percolate downward through the heap.
 The heap design usually incorporates collection sumps, which allow the "pregnant" leach solution (i.e. solution with dissolved valuable metals) to be pumped for further processing.
-An example is gold cyanidation, where pulverized ores are extracted with a solution of sodium cyanide, which, in the presence of air, dissolves the gold, leaving behind the nonprecious residue.
+An example is gold cyanidation, where pulverized ores are extracted with a solution of sodium cyanide, which, in the presence of air, dissolves the gold, leaving behind mostly nonprecious residue.